MJ Melendez Player Props: Royals vs. Dodgers

-MJ Melendez -- with a slugging percentage of .206 in his past 10 games (including no home runs) -- will be in action for the Kansas City Royals versus the Los Angeles Dodgers, with Bobby Miller on the mound, on June 30 at 8:10 PM ET.
+MJ Melendez -- .158 average over his past 10 games -- will be in action for the Kansas City Royals against the Los Angeles Dodgers, with Julio Urias on the mound, on July 1 at 7:15 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Guardians.
+In his last game he had a hitless showing (0-for-5) against the Dodgers.

 MJ Melendez Game Info & Props vs. the Dodgers